 Named after HOKA athlete Karl “Speedgoat” Meltzer, the Speedgoat 4’s (men's; women's) are top-notch in performance.
 The Vibram Megagrip outsole is perfect for gripping onto wet or dry surfaces.
 The fourth edition of the Speedgoats have better traction, higher durability, and a more precise fit than the last iteration.

 The midsole foam provides extra cushioning for your run, and the wide toe-box provides a more comfortable fit.
 The 3D printed overlays increase support in the midfoot without adding bulk.
-Cushioning is Hoka One One’s area of renown and expertise, and these do not disappoint.
-Also, the toe-box is bigger, providing a more comfortable fit.
+Cushioning is Hoka One One’s area of expertise, and these runners do not disappoint.